d-kozak/enticing/documentation/components.md

 ```
 ./scripts/webserver.sh [...any spring boot params]
 ```
-* **spring boot params** any parameters are passed directly to the started spring boot app, so you can use them to change the values for example for the port to connect to* **spring boot params** any other parameters are passed directly to the started spring boot app, so you can use them to change values for example the port to connect to
+* **spring boot params** any parameters are passed directly to the started spring boot app, so you can use them to change the values for example for the port to connect to*

 ## ConsoleClient
 This component allows to query index-servers from the command line.
 It has interactive and non-interactive mode.
 Because it has many optional parameters, they are non positional.